Section 179 Vehicle Deduction Summary At Jones Ford Casa Grande

 What types of vehicles qualify?

-Trucks or vans with GVWRs ranging from 6,000 to 14,000 pounds that are used for business purposes at least 50% of the time should qualify for the Section 179 deduction.
-Special commercial vehicles, like a dump truck, with a GVWR of over 14,000 pounds, are also eligible.
+Trucks or vans with the required Section 179 vehicle weight of 6,000 to 14,000 pounds that are used for business purposes at least 50% of the time should qualify for the deduction.
+Special commercial vehicles, like dump trucks, with a GVWR of over 14,000 pounds, are often also eligible.
 Seek out a trusted tax expert or our team at Jones Ford Casa Grande for more detailed guidance.